Types Of Stress in Children

 However, toxic stressors often include sustained family hostility, a lack of warmth among family members, or under-resourced schools and neighborhoods.

 Yelling and arguing are common in some families.
 Most of them are not abusive or extreme in nature.
-However, they can still be toxic because the negative impacts of stress are not determined by objective standard, but by the person who experiences them.
+However, they can still be toxic because the negative impacts of stress are not determined by an objective standard, but by the person who experiences them.

 The helicopter parents, on the other hand, shield their children from any adversity, thus preventing them from flexing their stress-tolerance muscles.